joao-frohlich/cpython/Doc/library/functions.rst

       The *start* parameter can be specified as a keyword argument.

    .. versionchanged:: 3.12 Summation of floats switched to an algorithm
-      that gives higher accuracy and better commutativity on most builds.
+      that gives higher accuracy on most builds.

-   .. versionchanged:: 3.14
-      Added specialization for summation of complexes,
-      using same algorithm as for summation of floats.

 .. class:: super()